wjc1512/sorting-algo-visualizer/README.md

 # Sorting-Algorithm-Visualiser
-Created a Visualizer that steps through the characteristics of each individual sorting algorithm.
+Created a Visualizer that steps through the characteristics of each individual sorting algorithm. \
-Sorting algorithm included:
+Sorting algorithm includes:
 1) Bubble Sort
 2) Selection Sort
 3) Insertion Sort